koluris/pseudo-js/README.md

 * `10% -> Audio`
 * `10% -> Rootcounters`

+**PSeudo** does not run Games at this point.
+I want to be able to run all demo/cractros available first, then proceed for the CD-ROM and MDEC implementation.

 ## How-to
 You need to run this project from a localhost server, like **Apache**.
 In order to build **PSeudo**, just run the `build` command on the terminal.
 You must also include a valid **BIOS** file on the `bios` folder in order to test the emulator.
 I will not provide information on how and where to find that.